NilFoundation/zkLLVM/gitbook-docs/README.md

     They return a verified proof to the requester if the form of another binary file.
     There are two general approaches to verification: on-chain and off-chain:

-    *   On-chain verification requires serialisation of the circuit and is deployed on blockchain clusters.
+    *   On-chain verification requires serialisation of the circuit and is deployed on public clusters.
         The [lorem-ipsum](https://github.com/NilFoundation/lorem-ipsum-cli) project
-        handles this flow of generating smart contracts.
+        handles this flow of generating in-EVM/in-BPF logic.
     *   Support for off-chain proof verification with `=nil;` tools will be added in the future.

 For more details about the workflow, read the guides for [circuit developers](manual/getting-started/circuit-generation.md)